 - Evaluation of a decision support tool to help support fish species at risk in South Dakota streams- T-9 (2006).
 Aquatic GAP is a tool for predicting where aquatic species might find suitable habitat.
 This study's goal was to test the accuracy of aquatic GAP by surveying streams and watersheds with historic occurrences of rare fish species and wetlands with potential habitat for them. - Small stream fish ladders for steel culverts- T-67 (2016).
 Assessing the use of fish ladder designs to estimate the increase in passability of round galvanized steel culverts in natural streams in both eastern and western South Dakota. - Updating and evaluating the distribution, density, and movement patterns of mountain sucker (Catostomus platyrhynchus) in South Dakota T-63 (2020).
 Previous studies have shown that the Mountain Sucker occupies less than one-third of its historical distribution in the Black Hills of South Dakota.
-This study will not only update the distribution of Mountain Sucker but also the Longnose Sucker in the Black Hills.
+This study will not only update the distribution of Mountain Sucker but also the Longnose Sucker in the Black Hills. - The occurrence patterns, current distribution, and population interrelatedness of at-risk fishes in the Black Hills ecoregion T-93 (2023).
+Describe the current distribution and estimate population densities of at-risk native fishes in the Black Hills ecoregion with an emphasis on Lake Chub and Longnose Sucker.

 Given that Longnose Sucker have limited natural dispersal abilities and are confined to cool spring-fed waters, the primary recovery goal for the management of the population of Longnose Sucker is to maintain existing populations and distribution, and protect the habitat within watersheds where Longnose Sucker are found.
 The specific goals of the management of Longnose Sucker are to work with fisheries biologists to standardize stream surveys to monitor populations and work with private land and habitat biologists to develop site specific best management practices to ensure habitat protection.
-Additionally, goals for delisting would include 50% of HUC_10 boundaries previously occupied to maintain current status (Post 2000), and evidence of natural reproducing populations.
+Additionally, goals for delisting would include 50% of HUC\10 boundaries previously occupied to maintain current status (Post 2000), and evidence of natural reproducing populations.

-Jake Davis, Senior Biologist, SDGFP, Rapid City Seth Fopma, Ph.D.
-Graduate Research Assistant, SDSU, Brookings Eileen Dowd Stukel, Senior Wildlife Biologist, SDGFP, Pierre

-Date Review Completed: June 10, 2020 Date Adopted by SDGFP Commission: April 6, 2018 Dates of Other Reviews, if appropriate: December 14, 2017
+Jake Davis, Senior Biologist, GFP, Rapid City Seth Fopma, Ph.D.
+Graduate Research Assistant, SDSU, Brookings Eileen Dowd Stukel, Senior Wildlife Biologist, GFP, Pierre Date Review Completed: June 10, 2022 Date Adopted by GFP Commission: April 6, 2018 Dates of Other Reviews, if appropriate: December 14, 2017, June 10, 2020 References: